 The Cinema Snob, who is a parody of Caustic Critics who hate anything that isn't True Art.
 Of course, most of the movies he reviews are sleazy, poorly edited, tasteless gorefests, have plots with the integrity of swiss cheese, or some combination of the above, so many new viewers tend to genuinely believe that he's being serious with his criticisms.
 A few episodes make the parody clear, such as his reviews of Caligula and Pieces(where Brad appears As Himself to explain the whole thing up front), his review of Maniac(where he combines actual criticisms by noted critics with blatant Hypocritical Humor), and the increase in jokes about how the Snob sometimes hates movies only because he thinks he needs to hateanything that other critics hate.

 Watching the Snob praise Salo (an incredibly filthy Italian film which Brad despises but critics enjoy) is one of the most incredible parody moments ever put to film.
+The Snob spends the entire review sitting on the floor in his bathroom; most of his "serious" criticism of the film is punctuated by regular breaks to throw up violently into the toilet next to him.

 Similarly, Oancitizen mocks high-brow art film reviewers.
 His review of A Serbian Film, for instance, sees him praise the film while containing his rage until he can't take it anymore and his nose starts bleeding (similar to the Salo review above).
 Then he tries to nuke Serbia.
 Somewhat averted in that he really is that obsessed with William Shakespeare.